 Today’s spam filters are very advanced and very good at catching spammy messages and sentencing them to the junk folder.

-Spam filters are always on the lookout for indicators on whether an email gests put into the junk or the inbox.
+Well, spam filters are always on the lookout for indicators on whether an email gests put into the junk or the inbox.
 The problem is that because they’re so advanced, the list of those indicators is incredibly long.
-You need to craft your content very carefully to avoid words, phrases, or formatting that looks like spam.
+Therefore, you need to craft your content very carefully to avoid words, phrases, or formatting that looks like spam.
 However, the most important element is that you engage your contacts.
 But what does that mean?
 Here’s an example.
 You spent a day and have written what you believe is a stellar email.
 It doesn’t have one spammy word in it.

 However, with hundreds and hundreds of potential spam trigger words and phrases, avoiding them all is tough and memorizing them all is impossible.

 The best solution is to create content that resonates with your reader and send your campaigns using software that remembers the types of spam words you should avoid.

-Clickback’s email editor has a built-in real-time spam checker then audits your content for you, and notifies you of any content or formatting that could negatively impact your deliverability.
+Clickback’s email editor has a built-in real-time spam checker that audits your content for you, and notifies you of any content or formatting that could negatively impact your deliverability.

 Many marketers are inclined to send campaigns as often as they can, aiming to generate as many leads as possible.